A PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY

 1:00pm: Final lunch in town

-Two solid options depending on what you’re craving:
+Two solid options depending on what you are craving:

-- Panini Pete’s in the French Quarter for the beignets with the famous fresh-squeezed lemon.
-There’s a story behind that lemon.
-Ask Pete if he’s around.
+- Panini Pete’s in the French Quarter for the sandwiches and the beignets with the famous fresh-squeezed lemon.
+There is a story behind that lemon.
+Ask Pete if he is around.

-- Sunset Pointe for one more meal on the bay if you didn’t make it Friday night.
+- Sunset Pointe for one more meal on the bay if you did not make it Friday night.

 2:30pm: One last stop before the drive home